 The seed case of this maple is covered with fine hair.
 Clusters of these little seed cases hang from the tree until early autumn when they reach maturity.
 The wings spread apart at a slight angle and are up to 40 mm in length.
 When they fall from the tree, they twirl like a helicopter and can land a long way from the tree.

-The bark holds moisture well and it is not unusual for the trunk of mature broadleaf maple to become home to a community of mosses, ferns, and other plants along with insects, birds, and small animals.
+The bark holds moisture well, and it is not unusual for the trunk of a mature broadleaf maple to become home to a community of mosses, ferns, and other plants along with insects, birds, and small animals.

 This tree is important to British Columbia as the supply of hardwood is limited on the west coast.
-The wood is used in the production of musical instruments, furniture, paneling.
-It is light brown in color and moderately hard.
+Wood is used in the production of musical instruments, furniture, paneling.
+It is light brown and moderately hard.
 They can be very majestic.
 They Are Very Beautiful To See.